fischerpowell/asset-manager/README.md

 &ensp; Opens transaction history for the selected device.

 ### Transactions Table
-&ensp; Track device assignments and locations.
+Track device assignments and locations.

 ![Transactions Screen](screens/transactions.png?raw=true "Title")
 ##### 1. Barcode Link
 &ensp; Click a barcode to view the inventory entry for that device.